 Western AeroBarrier services the west coast from the San Francisco Bay Area through to San Diego, and easterly from Las Vegas down to Yuma.
 Visit our service area map.

 AIR BARRIER AT EXTERIOR: AeroBarrier is installed right before insulating unless the insulation is to be spray foam, in which case it is best to install after spray foam.
 AIR BARRIER AT DRYWALL: AeroBarrier is installed at any stage between drywall taping and drywall priming.

 Please click on this link for more information: INSTALL REQUIREMENTS

 AeroBarrier application is not appropriate for occupied residences/buildings.
 We will only apply in new construction or in gut-remodels before any “finishes” are installed.

 No. During application, if a technician has to enter the space while it is being sealed they wear personal protective equipment (PPE).
 After the sealing is complete, the area is safe to enter without protective gear within 20 to 30 minutes.

-The AeroBarrier sealant is based on a waterborne acrylic that has been used as a fluid-applied permeable air barrier for many years.
-The sealant is GREENGUARD Gold certified and has been tested according to various ASTM standards and NFPA 285, for fire spread, smoke production, adhesion, antifungal properties, tensile strength, etc..
+The AeroBarrier sealant is a waterborne acrylic that has been used as a fluid-applied permeable air barrier for many years.
+The sealant is GREENGUARD Gold certified and has been tested according to various ASTM standards and NFPA 285, for fire spread, smoke production, adhesion, antifungal properties, and tensile strength.

 The sealant is low VOC and has no off-gassing.